bpype/blender-studio-pipeline/docs/addons/cloudrig/introduction.md

 # CloudRig

 This page aims to give you an introduction to CloudRig, the Blender Studio's rig generation and rigging workflow enhancement add-on.
 You can find [CloudRig on the Extensions platform](https://extensions.blender.org/add-ons/cloudrig/), which also means you can install it from directly within Blender.
+You can also report bugs [here](https://projects.blender.org/Mets/CloudRig).

 ## Learning Resources
 Older pieces of documentation may still be useful, but CloudRig has changed a lot over the years, so things might look quite different now.